tsimps/bus-planning-dashboard/README.md

 - [ ] search by name with fuse.js fuzzy sort

 ## routes page
-- [ ] filter out the 400 series routes
+- [x] filter out the school routes
 - [ ] add user selection/filter option
 - [ ] once route is chosen, bring up the stops for that route
 - [ ] scale line weight on ridership